-In India whenever anyone mentions traveling to Varanasi, it is considered they are going for the religious purpose.
+In India whenever anyone mentions traveling to Varanasi, it is considered they are going for religious purposes.
 Varanasi is one of the holiest and oldest cities in the world.
-Ghats on Ganga river are the lifeline of Varanasi and most of the activities revolves around them.
+Ghats on Ganga river are the lifeline of Varanasi and most of the activities revolve around them.
 Ganga river and Kashi Vishwanath temple are two major reasons for Indians to travel to Varanasi.
 Whereas foreign tourists travel to Varanasi for spiritual reasons and mystic involved around it.

 I remember when I was young, we thought that only older people visit Varanasi.
 It is not a popular destination among children of any age in India, they don’t like the idea of spending holidays in Varanasi.
 For them, places like Goa, Jaisalmer, Kerala backwaters and hill towns of India are good holiday destinations.